-Starting with KeeneticOS 3.1, a mesh Wi-Fi technology has been added to Keenetic routers for connecting extenders in order to expand the Wi-Fi network coverage.
-See the Mesh Wi-Fi System article for information on this technology.
+Starting with KeeneticOS 3.1, a mesh Wi-Fi technology has been added to Keenetic routers for extenders' connection to expand the Wi-Fi network coverage.
+See the 'Mesh Wi-Fi System' article for more information on this technology.

-You can remove the 'Wi-Fi system controller' system component from the 'General system settings' page in the 'Updates and component options' section by clicking on Component options.
+You can remove the 'Wi-Fi system controller' system component from the 'General system settings' page in the 'Updates and component options' section by clicking on 'Component options'.

-TIP: Note: A working hidden network affects the behaviour of the Wi-Fi LED on the device case.
+TIP: Note: A hidden working network affects the behaviour of the Wi-Fi LED on the device case.
 When the hidden network is enabled, the Wi-Fi LED will light up even if the Wi-Fi networks in the web interface are completely turned off.
 It also relates to the continuous operation of the backhaul service network for mesh Wi-Fi technology.

-If you do not use this feature, disable the hidden network or remove the 'Wi-Fi system controller' component and then the LED behaviour will be restored to its original state.
+If you do not use this feature, disable the hidden network or remove the 'Wi-Fi system controller' component, and then the LED behaviour will be restored to its original state.

 From KeeneticOS 3.8.2, a new option, 'Conditional Wi-Fi broadcast,' has been added to the Mesh Wi-Fi System settings.
 If this option is enabled, the Wi-Fi System extenders stop broadcasting the wireless network when the controller is unavailable.